New York EEOC Lawyers

 Typically, after a discrimination claim is filed with the EEOC, the commission will first attempt to offer a means for settlement between an employee and their employer.
 This is usually done through mediation or direct negotiation.
 This opportunity particularly benefits individuals who are currently employed and who wish to remain with their employer, because a quick and confidential resolution fosters a continued working relationship.

-We believe that our knowledge of the applicable laws and the extensive experience we have had in dealing with the EEOC itself are invaluable assets to have working for you.
-Talk to us.
+The knowledge of applicable laws and the extensive experience we’ve had in dealing with the EEOC itself are invaluable assets to our clients.

-Leeds Brown Law, P.C., is a New York City area litigation firm committed to integrity, professionalism, vigorous advocacy and getting results in a variety of legal practice areas, particularly in the areas of civil rights and employment discrimination.
+Leeds Brown Law, P.C., is a New York City area litigation firm committed to integrity, professionalism, vigorous advocacy and getting results in a variety of legal practice areas, particularly in the areas of sexual harassment, employment discrimination, and wage and hour disputes.